photo: Ian Momsen

 Many of us feel disconnected, unhealthy, and lost.
 Fortunately, through the cultivation of our relationships with the natural world, our selves, and our communities, we can re-wild.
-We can reclaim the depth of connection and sense of true belonging that is the birthright of every person on Earth.
+We can reclaim the depth of connection and sense of true belonging that is the true heritage and birthright of every person on Earth.

 What we practice

 Wildtender cultivates authentic and reciprocal relationships with self, community, and the natural world.
 Our work explores what it means to be a human (animal) being, fully alive in this beautiful and mysterious world.